 - Select the largest chicken thighs you can find, since they shrink during cooking; skinless thighs are the healthiest option.

-- It’s best not to substitute white meat chicken, since it tends to get chewy in the slow cooker
+- Chicken thighs work best with this recipe as white meat chicken tends to get chewy in the slow cooker

 - Add green vegetables at the end only before serving for a splash of color